 The second train of the year came through and I took pictures of it as it was going away from my photo location.

-Southern Pacific coach 10040 built 1927 for the Southern Pacific subsidiary of Oregon and California.
+Southern Pacific coach 10040 built by Pullman in 1927 for the Southern Pacific subsidiary of Oregon and California.
 It became a dining car and was retired in 1958.

-Western Pacific GP7 713 built in 1953 and recently restored and painted.
+Western Pacific GP7 713 built by Electro-Motive Division 1953 and recently restored and painted.

 The Niles Canyon Railway map in their office.
 We thanked Glenn for an excellent tour then walked out with him through the gate, which he closed, and our tour was officially over.
 We returned to the car where I put the pictures into the computer before we took Greg and Marty east along the railroad to show them the future expansion.
 We then drove back through Niles Canyon to Niles where we let them look around the station, caboose and crossing signals because we had already photographed everything in this area, so we thought.